joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 A REST resource that is implemented as a Spring `@RestController`.
 In this example we have decided not to return the domain object directly but to return representations of them.
 This required some extra mapping code, but it has advantages:

 * the objects returned by the REST could be adapted to what the UI really needs.
-E.g. we could decid to transmit only a subset of the original model object's attributes.
+E.g. we could decide to transmit only a subset of the original model object's attributes.
 Or to combine them in a certain way.
 * it allows adding instructions on how to render the data in JSON without having to "pollute" our domain objects with that.